by Kathryn Weber

 Unlike the fearsome creatures of western literature, Chinese dragons are endearing and good-natured rather than ferocious or threatening.
 They’re also a symbol of great power and were often used to symbolically represent the emperors.

-With the dragon sitting at the east in the zodiac wheel, it is associated with sunrise, the period between spring and summer when rains are most abundant and with growth, fertility and growth.
+With the dragon sitting at the southeast in the zodiac wheel, it is associated with sunrise, the period between spring and summer when rains are most abundant and with growth, fertility and growth.
+In ancient beliefs, dragons were something to be feared, like the dreaded Smaug in the film series, The Hobbit.

 Yin and yang